Shivam180709/Password-Generator/README.md

-Here’s a concise description with some emojis for your `README.md`:

----

 # 🔐 Password Generator

 Welcome to the **Password Generator**!
 This Python program generates secure, customizable passwords using letters, numbers, and special characters.
 Set your desired password length, and the generator will create a random password meeting your criteria.